Tarunima7/Tarunima7/README.md

 ### Here is what I'm working on
 - 👋 Hi, I’m TARUNIMA SHARMA
 - 🔭 I’m currently working on my skills
-- 🌱 I’m currently learning python and UI/UX designing
+- 🌱 I’m currently learning python.
 - 👯 I’m looking to collaborate on any project of Web Devlopment
 - 👀 I’m interested in Computers
 - 💞️ I’m looking to collaborate on any project of Web Devlopment